Skip to main content

 Climate change will affect industry and businesses, in particular extreme events such as heatwaves, storms, flooding, and wildfires increase the risk of disruption to transport, communications networks, and supply chains.
 Warmer temperatures can affect working conditions, and wetter autumns and winters may restrict forestry operations.

 Climate change will affect each stage of the forestry supply chain, with impacts cascading to other stages.
 Forest nurseries and establishment will be affected through changes to seed production and viability, and the survival of young trees, which are vulnerable to drought, flooding, wind, and wildfire.
 Climate change may affect the timing of forest operations, such as planting, thinning, or harvesting.
 Forest transport may be disrupted by extreme heat, storms, and flooding.
 Changes in growth, quality, and tree species will affect the availability of harvested wood products, and in turn wood processing.
-The effects of adaptation actions in response to risks at each stage will also affect the supply chain, for example species diversification or moving to alternative management systems.
+The effects of adaptation actions taken in response to risks at each stage will also affect the supply chain, for example species diversification or moving to alternative management systems.

 Woodland Carbon Code